-- Conference with Administrator or Counselor and parent/guardian contact - Student is unable to make up school work missed while truant
+- Conference with Administrator or Counselor and parent/guardian contact - Student is unable to make up school work missed while truant. - Any other consequence as determined by Administration

 High School Only

 20% Rule = 18 per semester

 High school student absences in excess of 20% during a quarter may result in withholding credit.
 The student may submit a petition to Administration to receive credit due to extenuating circumstances.